-Complaints and PALS - Annual Board Report 2018
+Complaints and PALS - Annual Board Report 2019

 Requirement for document: This report is a requirement of the The Local Authority Social Services and National Health Service Complaints (England) Regulations 2009.
-This annual report and programme provides: A review of the complaints and concerns received by the Trust in 2017-18.
-A review of performance in responding to complaints in 2017-18.
-A summary of the learning and action taken in response to complaints received 2016-17.
+This annual report and programme provides: A review of the complaints and concerns received by the Trust in 2018-19.
+A review of performance in responding to complaints in 2018-19.
+A summary of the learning and action taken in response to complaints responded to 2018-19.
 Cross references: This report is a requirement of the The Local Authority Social Services and National Health Service Complaints (England) Regulations 2009.
-This report is supported by the Trust's key policies and procedures: • Managing Concerns and Complaints Policy and Procedure
+This report is supported by the Trust's key policies and procedures: Managing Concerns and Complaints Policy and Procedure

 Version Control:

 Issue: Description of changes: Date:

 1.0 First annual Board report June 2013

 2.0 Second annual Board report June 2014

 3.0 Third annual Board report May 2015

 4.0 Fourth annual Board report May 2016

 5.0 Fifth annual Board report May 2017

 6.0 Sixth annual Board report June 2018

+7.0 Seventh annual Board report May 2019